Duty of Candour Report 2020 / 2021

 A part of this duty is that we provide an annual report about the duty of candour in our services.
-This short report describes how our care service has operated the duty of candour during the time between 1 April 2018 and 23 May 2019.
+This short report describes how our care service has operated the duty of candour during the time between 31 March 2020 and 1 April 2021.
 We hope you find this report useful.

 How many incidents happened to which the duty of candour applies?
 In the last year, there have been no incidents to which the duty of candour applied.

 Where something has happened that triggers the duty of candour, our staff report this to the service manager who has responsibility for ensuring that the duty of candour procedure is followed.
 The manager records the incident and reports as necessary to the Care Inspectorate.
 When an incident has happened, the manager and staff set up a learning review.
 This allows everyone involved to review what happened and identify changes for the future.

 All new staff learn about the duty of candour at their induction.
 We know that serious mistakes can be distressing for staff as well as people who use care and their families.
 If our staff have been affected by a duty of candour incident support is provided to them.